 Milestone stories can be very captivating.
 If you have managed to sign up a million users on your platform in the space of 6 months, that would be quite a story.
 The effect would trickle to other companies wanting you to document how you did it.
 Any journalist would be interested in knowing how the target was set, and how it was achieved.
 If you have managed to gain a thousand users in a week or two, there would be a journalist willing to know how you did it.

-A story of how your company touches on societal issues
+4. A story reflecting your company’s stance societal issues

-Does your story promise to impact on water shortage in dry areas around the world?
+Do your story angles promise to impact water shortage in dry areas around the world?
 Or do you have a better method of fighting cancer?
 Such societal problems need solutions and if your company has a concrete and proven way to help with these issues, the better it is for the world to hear about it.

 Do you have a product that you believe will change a particular industry forever?
-Getting published by a journalist wouldn’t be too hard.
+Getting published by a journalist shouldn’t be too hard.
 Take for example Uber, which has changed the taxi world.
-Another example would be AirBnb which has disrupted the hotel industry.
-Such stories are captivating and will push your startup to heights of publicity you have never seen before.
+Another example would be Airbnb which has disrupted the hotel industry.
+Such story angles are captivating and will push your startup to heights of publicity you have never seen before.
 However, don’t claim your product is disruptive or ground-breaking if it’s just another copy of what the market is doing because no journalist will pick your story up.